rodaquino-OMNI/omni-emr-v2/OmniCare-EMR-Component-Analysis-Plan.md

 ### Key Deliverables

-1. Comprehensive analysis of the `src/pages/` directory with component hierarchies and data flows
+1. ✅ Comprehensive analysis of the `src/pages/` directory with component hierarchies and data flows
-2. Inventory of orphaned components with assessment of their value and reintegration potential
+2. ✅ Inventory of orphaned components with assessment of their value and reintegration potential
-3. Optimized clinical workflow designs incorporating reintegrated components
+3. ✅ Optimized clinical workflow designs incorporating reintegrated components
-4. Implementation plan for component reintegration
+4. ✅ Implementation plan for component reintegration
-5. Governance framework to prevent future component disconnections
+5. 🔄 Governance framework to prevent future component disconnections (In Progress)

+### Implementation Status

+As of March 2025, we have successfully completed the analysis and reintegration of orphaned pages in the OmniCare EMR system.
+Key accomplishments include:

+1. **Analysis Completion**: Identified 45 potentially orphaned pages through automated analysis using custom tools.
+2. **Reintegration Implementation**: Successfully reintegrated critical clinical workflow components including:
+   - Critical Results management
+   - Fluid Balance recording and monitoring
+   - Enhanced patient monitoring workflows
+3. **Technical Integration**: Updated routing configuration, navigation systems, and component dependencies to properly connect previously orphaned pages.
+4. **Documentation**: Created comprehensive documentation of the reintegration process and testing procedures.

 ## 2. Project Scope and Objectives